BerkeleyTrue/dotfiles/.config/xmonad/kanban.md

 - move to standalone tray
   > Trayer is annoying to configure and ignores struct toggling
   > UPDATE: can't get stalone tray to even appear.
 Lame
+- incorporate systemd
+  * [x] Install xplugd and rerun xkbmap
+  * [x] add tmux server service
+    * [x] needs to start as part of graphical session pre so clipboard works as expected
+- move from trayer to taffybar sni tray
+  > Will wait to try again in a while.
+Doesn't seem to work with all systray apps